Gwerlas/system/docs/packages.md

 [portage module documentation]: https://docs.ansible.com/ansible/latest/collections/community/general/portage_module.html

-Packages update
+Packages upgrade
 ---------------

-The `system_packages_upgrade` set to `true` will update the system packages and reboot the machine if needed.
+The `system_packages_upgrade` set to `true` will upgrade the system packages and reboot the machine if needed.

 If you have Waterfall or V-Cycle deployments, You should call it at first